 Though an army encamp round about me, my heart shall not fear; though war rise up against me, still shall I have hope.

-One thing I asked of the Lord; that will I seek after: that I may dwell in the house of the Lord all the days of my life, to behold the beauty of the Lord and to visit his holy temple.
+One thing have I asked of the Lord; that will I seek after: that I may dwell in the house of the Lord all the days of my life, to behold the beauty of the Lord and to visit his holy temple.

 For he hid me in his tabernacle in the day of my troubles, he sheltered me in the secret place of his tabernacle, he set me high upon a rock.